HARIOM-JHA01/snakzo/TASKS.md

 **Objectives:**

-- [ ] Replace static product data with database queries
+- [x] Replace static product data with database queries
-- [ ] Fetch featured products from database
+- [x] Fetch featured products from database
-- [ ] Fetch categories with images from database
+- [x] Fetch categories with images from database
-- [ ] Fetch collections from database
-- [ ] Add loading states for async data
+- [x] Add loading states for async data
-- [ ] Implement caching for homepage data
-- [ ] Update all components to use Prisma types
+- [x] Update all components to use Prisma types
+- [x] Link categories to shop page with filters
+- [x] Display product counts on category cards
+- [x] Add empty state for no products

-**Files to Modify:**
+**Files Modified:**

-- `app/page.tsx` - Update to fetch from database
+- `app/page.tsx` - Updated to fetch from database ✅
-- `components/hero.tsx` - Use dynamic data if needed
-- `components/product-card.tsx` - Ensure compatibility with DB types
+- Uses `DbProductCard` for Prisma compatibility ✅
+- Added category icon mapping with fallback ✅
+- Implemented proper error handling with empty states ✅

+**Notes:** Homepage now fetches top 8 featured/latest products and top 4 categories with product counts.
+Categories link to shop page with pre-filtered results.
+All gradient classes updated to match project conventions.

 ---